NetApp/trident/docs/dag/kubernetes/kubernetes_cluster_architecture_considerations.rst

 Pros:

-* Provides highly available master services, ensuring that the loss of up to (n/2) – 1 master nodes will not affect cluster operations.
+* Provides highly-available master services, ensuring that the loss of up to (n/2) – 1 master nodes will not affect cluster operations.

 Cons: